pastthepixels/InfiniteShooter/README.md

 5a.
 On GNU/Linux systems, run `./install.sh` from a terminal.
 5b.
 On Windows systems, run `./install.ps1` (a PowerShell script).
 It should be noted that this simply copies InfiniteShooter to your home directory, and it does not create a shortcut.

----
-**NOTE**

-Technical details for step 5b: The installation script copies a template `.desktop` file to `~/.local/share/applications` and then replaces a filler for the base path of InfiniteShooter for the actual path it was installed to.
+> **NOTE:** Technical details for step 5b: The installation script copies a template `.desktop` file to `~/.local/share/applications` and then replaces a filler for the base path of InfiniteShooter for the actual path it was installed to.
 If I publish this game to, say, Steam (which I want to do in the near future), all installation stuff will be mitigated so you can just play InfiniteShooter without worrying about all this.

----

 # Hardware/software requirements